Public Insurance Adjuster

 - Entity Types: Individual, corporation, partnership, nonprofit corporation, unincorporated association, limited liability company.

-- Prelicensing Experience/Education: Must have two years certified experience in the insurance adjusting field.
+- Prelicensing Experience: Must have two years certified experience in the insurance adjusting field.
 2,000 hours of compensated time in the adjusting field is equal to one year of experience.
+Applicants who were licensed as an Apprentice Public Adjuster for 12 months can satisfy the two-year experience requirement.

-- Business Entity License - Application for Adjuster Business Entity License, form LIC 042-A.
+- Business Entity License - Business Entity Application - Public Adjuster, form LIC CDI-181

-- Bond: A Bond of Public Insurance Adjuster, form LIC 94A in the penal sum of $20,000 executed in California, by a California admitted surety.
+- Bond: A Bond of Public Insurance Adjuster, form LIC 94A in the penal sum of $20,000, by a California admitted surety.
 If the applicant is a business entity, the business entity must be named as principal.

 - Branch Office Certificate: If the applicant intends to conduct business from any location in California other than the principal place of business, a Branch Office Certificate must be obtained by submitting an Application for Branch Office Certificate, form LIC 31A-13, with fee.